DavidAnson/grunt-check-pages/README.md

 Type: `Boolean`
 Default value: `false`

-Enabling `checkXhtml` attempts to parse each page as XML and fails if there are any structural errors.
+Enabling `checkXhtml` attempts to parse each page as [XHTML](http://en.wikipedia.org/wiki/XHTML) and fails if there are any structural errors.

 This can be useful to ensure a page's structure is well-formed and unambiguous for browsers.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

-* 0.1.0 - Initial release, support for `checkLinks` and `checkXhtml`
+* 0.1.0 - Initial release, support for `checkLinks` and `checkXhtml`.